AstralObserver/Lunar-Databank/Obsidian PKM Design Considerations/Lunar Databank Methodology.md

 - Problem Three: Syncing to IOS does not support certain features.
 (SSH, Size Limit, Rebase Merge Not Allowed, Submodules Not Supported).
 	- Chosen Solution: There are two possible approaches that could resolve this issue.
 		- Connect Obsidian to iCloud and setting up iCloud on a computer.
 After this, it should be possible to collect [[Mercury Database]] changes from iCloud on a designated PC and push those changes to GitHub.
 		- Send Messages from the iPhone to a email/texting service connected to a PC.
-Messages of this type are stored in a holding location on the [[00.00 Lunar Databank]] to manually sort and organize later.
+Messages of this type are stored in a holding location on the [[00.00 Lunar Databank Index]] to manually sort and organize later.

 **Organizational Problems**
 - Problem One: The Lunar Databank must have a clearly defined structure methodology to improve upon later, but there are many methods to choose from that all may need adjustments.